aurelienkrieger/generating-images-machine-learning/README.md

 Course about how to use generative models for AI art

 ## 1 – Enter the Latent Space 🚀
-Learn about the underlying technical concepts of AI & Machine Learning.
-Discover the application fields to get inspired.
-Discover prompt engineering techniques and generate your first images.
+Understand the underlying concepts of Machine Learning, discover the application fields to get inspired and generate your first images.

 **Introductions**